bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 > [!NOTE]
 >
-> Currently, both of the documents are filled with randomly generated text by the `blindtext` package.
+> Currently, both of the documents are filled with randomly generated text by the `blindtext` package and some example environments.
 Remove them to get started with your writing.